Best Dental Assistant Schools in Colorado

 You do not currently need a state license to work as a basic dental assistant in Colorado, but certification, such as the Certified Dental Assistant (CDA) credential from the Dental Assisting National Board (DANB), can make you more competitive.

-Steps to Become a Dental Assistant in Colorado
+Steps to become a dental assistant in Colorado

-Look for schools recognized by the Commission on Dental Accreditation (CODA) or by the Colorado Dental Board.
+1. Research accredited programs Look for schools recognized by the Commission on Dental Accreditation (CODA) or by the Colorado Dental Board.

-Programs usually include dental science, chairside assisting, and lab skills.
+2. Complete classroom and clinical training Programs usually include dental science, chairside assisting, and lab skills.

-Passing the CDA exam can help with job prospects.
+3. Consider certification Passing the CDA exam can help with job prospects.

-Enroll in an Expanded Duties training program and complete any board-approved requirements.
+4. If pursuing EDDA Enroll in an Expanded Duties training program and complete any board-approved requirements.

-Dental offices, community health centers, and specialty clinics hire new graduates.
+5. Apply for jobs Dental offices, community health centers, and specialty clinics hire new graduates.

-Top Dental Assistant Schools in Colorado
+Top dental assistant schools in Colorado

 Below are some of the known and accredited programs in the state.
 Always confirm tuition, schedule, and curriculum directly with the school.